StinkySteak/netick-ticktimer/README.md

 Netick is a state transfer Unity netcode.
 This TickTimer is inspired by Photon Fusion TickTimer

-TickTimer is a plugin wrapper to count if the tick we are targeting has been passed, rather than decrementing a float with deltaTime.
+TickTimer is a plugin wrapper that counts if the tick we are targeting has been passed rather than decrementing a float with deltaTime.

-## 0.1.1
-Please Use this version if your netick version is 0.9.7, otherwise use Netick TickTimer 0.1.0

 ### How to Use?
 ```csharp